 The Sigils

-The Sigils are a series of daily papers that scan the horizon for weak (and less weak) signals related to various issues relevant to geopolitical risks and uncertainties.
-They can be of interest to all actors, namely citizens, the corporate sector, NGOs and domestic and international political authorities.
-The Sigils use Paper.Li as curation platform, as …
+The Sigils are designed as a series of daily scans exploring the horizon for weak (and less weak) signals related to various issues relevant to geopolitical risks and uncertainties.
+Such scans can be of interest to all actors, namely citizens, the corporate sector, NGOs and domestic and international political authorities.
+We selected a couple of …

 Pearltrees: a multifunction visual bibliographic tool